 Nutritional information is provided as a courtesy and is approximate only.
 Please refer to our Nutritional Facts Disclaimer more information.Print

-- 1½ cups fresh pineapple, peeled and cut into 1-inch chunks
+- 2 fresh pineapples, cut into 1-inch chunks

 - 1 cup cream of coconut

 - ¾ cup white rum or to taste

 - 1 cup crushed ice or ice cubes

 - After cutting the pineapples into chunks, reserve 1½ cups of fresh pineapple chunks.